ongyx/mangadex/README.md

 For more info on using the API, read the auto-generated docs [here](api_docs/README.md).

-The generated code *may* change at any time because of changes to the underlying OpenAPI document.
-Hence, the version of this API will remain at 0.y.z until the Mangadex API itself is out of beta (and considered stable).
+The version of this API will remain at 0.y.z until the Mangadex API itself is out of beta (and considered stable).

 ## Building